AqwamCreates/DataPredict/docs/WhyDidThisLibraryWasCreatedInTheFirstPlace.md

 At the very least, I now know that I can build something valuable in the midst of my parents' stupidity and hypocrisies, as well as lacking owning up to their mistakes and hypocrisies.

 That being said...
 DataPredict™ is almost being close to done after all these years.
 I might eventually put this into a perpetual maintenance mode until people demand me to add new stuff.
 What a great journey, DataPredict™.

+Once DataPredict™ is done, I'm going back to:

+* Drawing lewd anime girl characters and improve it.
+I had like 2-3 years worth of casual drawing experience here.
+Mostly sketches, but I did get into digital drawing with a digital tablet.

+* Learn piano again as a beginner.

+* Binge watch anime since I never had any throughout A-levels to the development of DataPredict™.

+* Go play games and try out skin mods for the first time.
+This is probably the reason why the recent releases of DataPredict™'s updates are so slow.